 A revolutionary alternative to traditional burial, human composting is a brand new and environmentally friendly option.
 The creator of the concept is Katrina Spade, an architect by trade who envisions new processes and even new spaces for community, celebrating, and healing.
 Spade is the founder of Recompose, and she has led on promoting legislation as well as on the development of the science behind human composting.
 To explain it very simply (and we’re not scientists, so make sure you do your own further investigating if you’re interested in human composting), a body is placed in a pod-like vessel along with wood chips, straw, and alfalfa.
 Heat is pumped in to stimulate microbial activity.
 Then, voila!
 Nature does her work.
 After about a month, what remains is around a cubic yard of fluffy soil that can be returned to friends or family (or given to a conservation group.)
 At the moment, though, human composting is only legal in Washington state.

 For those who want to be eco-friendly, but not “too” alternative, a green burial (aka “natural burial”) involves traditional burial practices but in a less environmentally impactful way.
 For example, rather than have a typical casket (metal or polished wood) you can choose a biodegradable option (wicker, seagrass, natural wood etc.) or in some cases choose a simple shroud.
 You can opt not to be embalmed, reducing the chemicals that will enter the earth.
-For more information on green burial, check out this article.

 If you’ve decided that you want to be cremated but still want something less traditional, there are some pretty cool options out there for you.